runesam/independent-units-communication/README.md

 ##### The Login component is a form on it's submit the user credentials to the server via 'http' request to get a valid JWT.

-after successfull login the App redirects to the root Route `/` and renders the `players` components and init the socket connection.
+after successful login the App redirects to the root Route `/` and renders the `players` components and init the socket connection.

 #### Server Side.
 ##### There are some pre saved users in JSON file to simulate DB.